scarletjs/scarlet/README.md

 ## Why you should choose Scarlet?

 Scarlet was written to elimante the complexities with creating interceptors.
 The project allows you to seamlessly integrate aop interception into your application, framework, or method.
+Here are a couple of reasons **Scarlet** was written:

+* Intercept all object members
+* Create Asynchronous interceptors
+* Access to intercpted method details (arguments, result, etc)

+### Intercept all object members

 One of the main benefits is that you can intercept all **enumerable** members for an object as follows: